How Can REITs Fit into Your Financial Plan?

 One way to achieve a high level of diversification within real estate is with a REIT ETF, or Exchange Traded Fund.
 For example, the Vanguard Real Estate ETF (VNQ US) gives investors immediate exposure to 178 different US REITs.

-While company stocks can provide capital appreciation over time, REITs are highly attractive for investors who want to earn passive income from their assets.
+While company stocks can provide capital appreciation over time, REITs are highly attractive for investors in Singapore who want to earn passive income from their assets.

 REITs often pay relatively high dividend yields compared to corporate and government bond dividends.
 For example, in the US, REITs must distribute at least 90% of their taxable income to their shareholders as dividends to retain their tax-free status.